zsparal/api-documentation/source/guides/payment-status-changes.rst

     status occurs.

 ``expired``
-    The payment has expired.
+    The payment has expired, e.g. your customer has abandoned the payment.

     For some payment methods like ``banktransfer`` it can take a few days for this status to occur.
 This status is definitive and we will call your webhook when it occurs.
 How much time it takes for a payment to expire depends on the payment method.
 We explain this in more detail below.